-There are work experience opportunities through the gateway programme, star programmes, access to trades academies, career education classes, and guest speakers from industry and education providers.
-There are also often field trips to careers expos and university and polytechnic open days, which are good ways to see what’s on offer.
+There are work experience opportunities through the gateway programme, Star programmes, access to trades academies, career education classes, and guest speakers from industry and education providers.
+Often there are also field trips to careers expos and university and polytechnic open days, which are good ways to see what’s on offer.

 To get started, have a look at:

 One of the good things about polytechnics is that there are programmes that start at all levels.

 Students could have University Entrance and embark directly on a path to a degree.
 Sometimes students can gain entry to a course based on their Year 12 results, otherwise there are short ‘preparation for study' programmes, or bridging in maths, numeracy and literacy embedded in lower level courses.
 Students often can opt for a full year bridging course, or start in a certificate and then step up to diploma or degree level the year after.